 The Municipal Role in Paramedic Services During COVID-19 and Beyond

-Paramedic services have been essential amid the COVID-19 pandemic.
-Paramedics have been testing, administering vaccines, transporting individuals to testing centres, and providing community paramedicine in addition to their regular emergency service responsibilities.
-Community paramedicine programs have also been crucial to individuals during the pandemic, especially for isolated seniors and those living in remote areas.
+Paramedic services have become even more essential amid the COVID-19 pandemic.
+In addition to their regular emergency service responsibilities, paramedics have been testing, administering vaccines, and transporting individuals to testing centres.
+The have also been delivering community paramedicine, which has been crucial to supporting individuals during the pandemic - especially isolated seniors, those on long-term care lists, and those living in remote areas.

+Community paramedicine is also a top priority.
 AMO and the Ontario Association of Paramedic Chiefs (OAPC) submitted a joint paper in June 2021 on the need for a Community Paramedicine Policy Framework.
-Currently there are more than 250 community paramedicine pilot projects without permanent ,100% provincial funding – even though the programs provide primary health care which is a provincial responsibility.
-Community paramedicine fills an urgent need to provide clinical support to vulnerable populations in their own homes.
+Currently, there are more than 250 community paramedicine pilot projects without permanent,100% provincial funding – even though the programs provide primary health care which is a provincial responsibility.
+Community paramedicine fills an urgent need forclinical support to vulnerable populations in their own homes.
 It keeps our residents living well and improves their quality of life while reducing pressure on the health care system.

 Designated upper-tier and single-tier municipal governments co-fund and deliver essential paramedic services locally.
 In the north, ambulance services are primarily provided by District Social Service Administration Boards (DDSABs) financed by municipal governments.
 However, the property tax base is not the best funding source for a provincially regulated health service.
 Rising call volumes and costs are contributing to municipal fiscal challenges.
 Municipal governments currently contribute well beyond the 50-50 cost sharing arrangement.